-- 1) Call Code Grey. - 2) Notify the local HVAC heating system contractor service provider of the failure and ask for expedited service call to correct. - HVAC heating system contractor service provider: Naylor - HVAC heating system contractor service provider Contact Info.: 1-519-740-9090 - Location of HVAC heating system contractor service provider Contract: in Executive Director's office in contract binder or online. - 3) Request an estimated time to correct the problem following initial investigation by heating contractor.

-- 4) Review Evacuation plan and prepare to institute if estimated time for repair is greater than 12 hours. - 5) Notify support services office. - 6) Review and implement policy on required interventions during Extreme Cold Conditions. - 7) Direct Maintenance to monitor and document building temperatures every 30 minutes to ensure temperature does not drop below 20°C in any occupied area until heating system is fully restored. - 8) Direct team members to ensure all exterior windows are closed and curtains are drawn closed. - 9) Direct team members to move residents to inner core of building away from exterior walls if temperatures drop to less than 20°C. - 10) Implement evacuation plan if building temperatures fall below 15°C.
+- 1) Call Code Grey. - 2) Notify the local HVAC heating system contractor service provider of the failure and ask for expedited service call to correct. - HVAC heating system contractor service provider: Provider Name: Vive Mechanical - HVAC heating system contractor service provider Contact Info.: 519-754-5069 - Location of HVAC heating system contractor service provider Contract: Executive Director Office - 3) Request an estimated time to correct the problem following initial investigation by heating contractor. - 4) Review Evacuation plan and prepare to institute if estimated time for repair is greater than 12 hours. - 5) Notify support services office. - 6) Review and implement policy on required interventions during Extreme Cold Conditions. - 7) Direct Maintenance to monitor and document building temperatures every 30 minutes to ensure temperature does not drop below 20°C in any occupied area until heating system is fully restored. - 8) Direct team members to ensure all exterior windows are closed and curtains are drawn closed. - 9) Direct team members to move residents to the inner core of the building away from the exterior walls if temperatures drop to less than 20°C. - 10) Implement evacuation plan if building temperatures fall below 15°C.